MAS (motorboat): World War II

 A flotilla of MAS served at German request as reinforcements in the Black Sea for the planned attack on Sevastopol in June 1942.
 The MAS squadron came under intense air attack from Soviet fighter-bombers and torpedo boats but performed well.
-They sank the 5,000-ton steamer Abkhazia and disabled the 10,000-ton transport Fabritius, which was subsequently destroyed by Stuka dive-bombers.
+They sank the 5,000-ton steamer Abkhazia and disabled the 10,000-ton transport Fabritius, which was subsequently destroyed by German Stuka dive-bombers.
 MAS boats destroyed troop barges and damaged Soviet warships.
 A MAS boat commander, Sub-Lieutenant Ettore Bisagno, was killed in battle.
 One MAS was destroyed and three damaged by fighter-bombers in September 1942 during a heavy attack on Yalta.
 In the early hours of 3 August 1942, three MAS boats torpedoed and disabled the Soviet cruiser Molotov south-west of Kerch.

 In May 1943, the seven MAS boats in the Black Sea were transferred to the Kriegsmarine.
 In August that year, they were transferred to the Romanian Navy.
 These seven boats were wooden-hulled, each displacing 25 tons.
 Top speed amounted to 42 knots, generated by petrol engines powering two shafts.
 They were armed with one 13 mm heavy machine gun or one 20 mm anti-aircraft gun, 6 depth charges and two 450 mm torpedoes.

 Another flotilla of four MAS, the XII Squadriglia MAS, was deployed to Lake Ladoga in April 1942 to support the siege of Leningrad.
 They claim the sinking of a Soviet gunboat of the Bira class, a 1,300-ton cargo ship and several barges.
 Soviet sources say that the gunboat, the Selemdzha, was only lightly damaged when the torpedo exploded in the lake's bottom, with two wounded on board.

 After the signing of the Cassibile agreement, MAS boats sank the German torpedo boat TA11 (ex French L'Iphigénie) at Piombino, on 11 September 1943.

 The obsolescence of small MAS became apparent during the conflict, and they were increasingly replaced by larger Yugoslavian E-boats built in Germany and by new improved versions, classified "MS" (Moto Siluranti) by the Regia Marina.

 A type of anti-submarine craft based on the MAS design was developed by the Italian Navy in World War II.
 This was the vedetta anti sommergibile, or "VAS", equipped with a good amount of anti-submarine warfare equipment given her small size.